-A written exam and one internally assessed assignment - 50% of total BTEC History ALEVEL Ilt has been said that History is 'an illumination of the soul', History 'answers all questions' and that those 'who fail to understand History are doomed to repeat the mistakes of the past'.
-History at Fairfax School endeavours to give students a sound of understanding into the past and includes exciting and relevant material.
-The British topic is about the Tudor dynasty; the challenges to Henry VIIs reign, the character and relationships of Henry VIII and his successors, including Mary and Elizabeth, and the country's ongoing religious problems.
-Students will also develop their understanding of Germany's history in a second topic, the Weimar Republic; a brief period of democracy which collapsed making way for the Nazis, Hitler's treatment of the Jews and the development of the Terror state.
-Students will also work individually using primary sources and historians' interpretations to produce an extended piece of writing on Civil Rights in the USA.
-This develops their skills as historians as well as allowing them to explore a fascinating period of time.
-History at Fairfax School is an absorbing and exciting course of study, enabling students to develop their skills as well as satisfying their curiosity about the past.
-YEAR 12 & 13 TOPICS STUDIED:
+It has been said that History is an 'illumination of the soul', History 'answers all questions' and that those 'who fail to understand History are doomed to repeat the mistakes of the past'.

+History at Fairfax endeavours to give students a sound understanding of the past and includes exciting and relevant material.
+The British topic is about the Tudor dynasty: the challenges to Henry VII's reign, the character and relationships of Henry VIII and his successors, including Mary and Elizabeth, and the country's ongoing religious problems.
+Students will also develop their understanding of Germany's history in a second topic, the Weimar Republic.
+This brief period of democracy collapsed to make way for the Nazis, and our studies include Hitler's treatment of the Jews and the establishment of a terror state.
+Students will also work independently to produce an extended piece of writing on African American rights in the USA, from 1865-1968.
+This develops their skills as historians, as well as allowing them to explore a fascinating and important period of time.

+History at Fairfax is an absorbing and exciting course of study, enabling students to develop their transferable skills (including academic writing and analysis of sources), as well as satisfying their curiosity about the past.

+YEAR 12 & 13

+TOPICS STUDIED:

-Democracy and Nazism 1918-1945 The Tudors 1485-1603 Civil Rights In America ASSESSMENT STRUCTURE:
+Democracy and Nazism 1918-1945

-40% each and there is additionally a piece of which is worth 20%.
+The Tudors 1485-1603

+African American Civil Rights 1865-1968

+As per the AQA 7042 Specification, the Tudors and Germany will be examined at the end of year 13 with an exam for each, worth 40% each.
+The additional 20% is gained from the Non-Examined Assessment.

 BTEC EXTENDED NATIONAL CERTIFICATE LEVEL 3

 The National Extended Certificate in Information Technology is equivalent to one A Level.
 It runs over 2 years and give learners the opportunity to develop their knowledge and skills in IT systems, systems management and social media in business.
 This will enable learners to progress to further study in the IT sector or other sectors.

-YEAR 12

-TOPICS STUDIED:

 Unit 2: Creating Systems to Manage Information.
 Students study the design, creation, testing and evaluation of a relational database system to manage information.
 Students are set a supervised task, where they are required to design, create, test and evaluate a relational database system.

 Unit 3: Using Social Media in Business explores how businesses use social media to promote their products and services.
 Learners also implement social media activities in a business to meet requirements.
 It is an internally assessed assignment where students complete a series of tasks set in a work-related scenario, which you can tailor to local industry needs.

-ASSESSMENT STRUCTURE:

 Unit 2 is externally assessed 10 hour supervised exam over a 2 week period.
 Unit 3 is an internally assessed assignment.
 These units count as 50% of the A Level and gives students a Level 3 Certificate in IT.

-YEAR 13

-TOPICS STUDIED:

 Unit 1: Information Technology systems, students are required to sit a two hour exam, which is worth 90 marks.
 The exam will assess students understanding of computer systems and the implications of their use in personal and professional situations.

 Optional Units:

 Unit 6: Website Development, is where students investigate website development principles.
 They will design and develop a website using scripting languages.

-ASSESSMENT STRUCTURE:

 Unit 1 is an externally assessed 2 hour exam.
 Unit 6 is an internally assessed assignment.

+Law a Level